ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Selecting a Service
-If no service returns an entitlement that grants access.
-All services are compared by calculating a score for each and the highest scoring service is selected.
+If no service returns an entitlement that grants access, all services are compared by calculating a score for each and the highest scoring service is selected.

 The score is calculated by taking the `baseScore` in the service configuration and adding or subtracting dynamically calculated weights from `score[factor name]` if the service indicates that `factor name` is true for this page view.